-Step-by-Step Tutorial: How to Copy or Clone Access Cards and Keyfobs
+Step-by-Step Tutorial: How to Copy or Clone Access Cards and Key Fobs

-⚠️Important update: as many as 80% of all keycards currently used within commercial facilities may be prone to hacking due to protocol vulnerabilities.
-We are launching a free service (U.S. and Canada only for now) where we assess if your cards are secure.
+⚠️Important Update: Nearly 80% of all keycards used within commercial facilities may be prone to hacking due to protocol vulnerabilities.
+We are launching a free service (U.S. and Canada only for now) to assess if your card is secure.
 Learn more here!

-How we copied key fobs and found vulnerabilities in keycards
+How we copied key fobs and found vulnerabilities in keycards:

-- How many RFID cards are out there
+- How many RFID cards exist

-- Another step-by-step guide on how the more advanced 13.56MHz cards can be copied (and of course which equipment you need)
+- Another step-by-step guide on how the more advanced 13.56MHz cards can be copied (and, of course, which equipment you need)

-IDTechEx find that in 2015, the total RFID market is worth $10.1 billion. (source) This is up from $9.5 billion in 2015 the market worth of RFID.
-The parent directory for NFC was estimated to be worth $10.1 Billion dollars.
-Again, up from $9.5 billion dollars in 2014, and $8.8 billion in 2013.
+IDTechEx found that in 2015, the total RFID market was worth $10.1 billion.
+The parent directory for NFC was estimated a $10.1 Billion dollars—from $9.5 billion dollars in 2014, and $8.8 billion in 2013.

 Interested in access control?
 Download for free our Introduction to Access Control PDF Guide!

-How to copy 125khz cards—the old way
+How to copy 125khz cards—the old way:

-- The device will then beep if it succeeds, now replace the copied tag with an empty tag and press “Write”.
+- The device will then beep if it succeeds, now replace the copied tag with an empty tag and press “Write”

-- The information stored on the original tag or fob will then be copied on to the new device.
+- The information stored on the original tag or fob will then be copied onto the new device

 Done!
 Don’t believe how easy it is?
 Here’s a video to show you: